rose2s/EMSE2018/README.md

 **P17** | Testing SCMA involves the need to simulate real-world scenarios.

 #### Representation of the theory
-Figure 2 represents the theory in accordance with the constructs and propositions.
+Figure 2 represents the theory in accordance with the constructs and propositions of how software engineering teams design mobile apps for smart cities
 ![model](theory.png)

 #### References